Joe Hachem: Poker style and technique

 Hachem said he believes his discipline and control helps him make good decisions at the right time.
 He credited his success at the 2005 World Series of Poker in part to his ability to make difficult laydowns.
 Hachem has also advised amateur players against bluffing too often or without any outs.
 Hachem said he rarely bluffs without any outs, and only does so when "you're confident the other guy can't stand the heat of a raise."
 Hachem said he tries to maintain the same poker face for each hand.
 During intense hands, he focuses on a point on the table, keeps his breathing under control and tries not to give away any information.
 Hachem has said he likes playing at featured tables in televised poker tournaments because, "Everyone wants to be on TV, and they are afraid to do anything silly so they don't get ridiculed.
 I try and take advantage of that."
-Hachem's talent and personality has drawn him a large fanbase, and people often surround his table to watch him during tournaments.
+Hachem's talent and personality have drawn him a large fanbase, and people often surround his table to watch him during tournaments.
 Hachem is widely regarded as one of the best high-stakes cash game players in Australia.